abhiagar2019/GA-Capstone-Medicare_Claims/README.md

 8. Support Vector Machine
 9. Neural Network

-  ###    5 a.
-Setting up and running the models in Amazon Web Services (AWS) Tensorflow environment
+  ### 6. Setting up and running the models in Amazon Web Services (AWS) Tensorflow environment for Gridsearch

   All the base models with default settings were run on my local machine (macbook with 8gb RAM, quad core).
 It took several hours for each model to run which made me choose AWS to run the Gridsearches for all the models.

  I uploaded the input files (X_train, y_train, X_test, y_test) to AWS Tensorflow which had all the required packages for me (except seaborn to plot ROC and precison-recall curve).

- I gridsearched and downloaded the saved models back to my local computer (using joblib).
+ I gridsearched and downloaded the saved models back to my local computer (using joblib and pickle libraries).

-  ### 6. Hyper parameter tuning
+  ### 7. Hyper-Parameter Tuning

   Extensive number of fits were performed for each model to identify the best parameters.
 Cross-validation and appropriate regularization parameter were chosen to avoid overfitting.